 Founded in 1971, Powell’s Books is a Portland, Oregon-based chain of bookstores that now offers online purchasing.
-It has a B+ rating by the Better Business Bureau.

 Although Powell’s Books doesn’t sell ebooks, we found almost all of the New York Times bestselling-books we searched for in both print and audio versions.
 It also features rare and collectible books and gift items such as games, journals, Game of Thrones paraphernalia and an unexpectedly fun line of novelty socks.